riptano/astra-portal-getting-started/astraDBApplicationQuickstartPython/README.md

 ```

 ## 3 Set your Astra DB environment variables
-In this section, you will need to have an Astra DB Token ready.
+In this section, have an Astra DB Token ready.
 If you need to create one, you can do that here:

 Recommended **role:** "Database Administrator"

 <<createToken>>

-For our new Python project, we're going to use two environment variables: **ASTRA_DB_TOKEN** and **ASTRA_DB_SECURE_BUNDLE_LOCATION**.
+For our new Python project, use two environment variables: **ASTRA_DB_TOKEN** and **ASTRA_DB_SECURE_BUNDLE_LOCATION**.
 Copy the token and run the below command to set it as an environment variable.

 📘 **Command to execute**